powsybl/powsybl-open-rao/docs/getting-started/intertemporal-tutorial.md

 inputPerTimestamp.put(OffsetDateTime.of(2026, 2, 16, 1, 30, 0, 0, ZoneOffset.UTC), input0130);
 ```

-> **Note:** currently, the intertemporal RAO provider API requires to pass network as paths to avoid memory issues on
+> **Note:** currently, the intertemporal RAO provider API requires to pass networks as paths to avoid memory issues on
 > large cases with too many timestamps, leading to this cumbersome writing.
 This will be fixed soon.

 We can then use this `TemporalData` to create proper intertemporal RAO inputs.
 We will create two versions: one with